Tutorial: Train your first ML model

 from_config(path="your/file/path").
 In a cloud notebook server, the file is automatically in the root directory.

 If the following code asks for additional authentication, simply paste the link in a browser and enter the authentication token.

 from azureml.core import Workspace ws = Workspace.from_config()

 Now create an experiment in your workspace.
 An experiment is another foundational cloud resource that represents a collection of trials (individual model runs).
-In this tutorial you use the experiment to create runs and track your model training in the Azure portal.
+In this tutorial you use the experiment to create runs and track your model training in the Azure Machine Learning studio.
 Parameters include your workspace reference, and a string name for the experiment.

 from azureml.core import Experiment experiment = Experiment(workspace=ws, name="diabetes-experiment")

 For this tutorial, you use the diabetes data set, which uses features like age, gender, and BMI to predict diabetes disease progression.
 Load the data from the Azure Open Datasets class, and split it into training and test sets using